kadmuffin/develbox/docs/config.md

 }
 ```

-Packages here will make the package manager inside develbox run the operation as user instead of root.
+Packages here will make the package manager inside develbox run the operation as a user instead of root.
 Any packages here won't be included in Dockerfiles.

 ### Experiments

 The `experiments` section contains the experimental features to enable.
 It uses a key-value dictionary, where the key is the name of the feature and the value is a boolean indicating if the feature should be enabled or not.

-The only feature currently supported is `sockets`, enables package installations from inside the container (when running as user).
+The only feature currently supported is `sockets`, that enables package installations from inside the container (when running as a user).

 An example would be: